josemariasosa/rubik/README.md

 ## Versions:

+- version - 2.2.2 *'My guitar is not too loud!'*

+    1. Fixing edge case for the `flat_list` function.

-- version - 2.2.1 'Never stop until the cube is done.'
+- version - 2.2.1 *'Never stop until the cube is done.'*

     1. Fixing edge case for the `ungroup_dict` function using math. https://docs.python.org/3/library/math.html#math.isnan